eclipse-rdf4j/rdf4j/site/content/documentation/getting-started/index.md

 The flexibility of RDF makes it easy to mix and match models as you need them.
 You will, in practice, often see RDF data sets that have some "home-grown" IRIs, combined with properties and class names from a variety of different other vocabularies.
 It's not uncommon to see 3 or more different vocabularies all reused in the same dataset.

-# Using RDF4J to create RDF models
+## Using RDF4J to create RDF models

 Enough background, let's get our hands dirty.

 Eclipse RDF4J is a Java API for RDF: it allows you to create, parse, write, store, query and reason with RDF data in a highly scalable manner.
 So let's see two examples of how we can use RDF4J to create the above RDF model in Java.

-## Example 01: building a simple Model
+### Example 01: building a simple Model

-{examples}model/Example01BuildModel.java[Example 01] shows how we can create the RDF model we introduced above using RDF4J:
+{{< example "Example 01" "model/Example01BuildModel.java" >}} shows how we can create the RDF model we introduced above using RDF4J:

 {{< highlight java "linenos=table">}}
 // We use a ValueFactory to create the building blocks of our RDF statements: